 Backlog at the end of fiscal 2019 and fiscal 2018 was approximately \$1.0 billion and \$1.4 billion, respectively; however, as explained below, we believe that our backlog at any time should not be used as an indication of future revenue.
 We define backlog as of a particular date to mean firm orders from a customer or distributor with a requested delivery date within thirteen weeks.
 Backlog is impacted by the tendency of customers to rely on shorter lead times available from suppliers, including us, in periods of depressed demand.
 In periods of increased demand, there is a tendency towards longer lead times that has the effect of increasing backlog and, in some instances, we may not have manufacturing capacity sufficient to fulfill all orders.
-As is customary in the semiconductor industry, we allow most orders to be canceled or deliveries to be delayed by customers without significant penalty.
-In addition, we allow certain distributors to receive price adjustment credits and to return qualifying products for credit, as determined by us, in order to reduce the amounts of slow-moving, discontinued or obsolete product from their inventory.
+As is customary in the semiconductor industry, we allow most orders to be canceled or deliveries to be delayed by us, in order to reduce the amounts of slow-moving, discontinued or obsolete product from their inventory.

-We typically do not have long-term sales contracts with our customers.
+We typically do not have long-termsales contracts with our customers.
 In some of our markets where end-user demand may be particularly volatile and difficult to predict, some customers place orders that require us to manufacture product and have it available for shipment, even though the customer is unwilling to make a binding commitment to purchase all, or even any, of the product.
 In other instances, we manufacture product based on forecasts of customer demand.
 As a result, we may incur inventory and manufacturing costs in advance of anticipated sales and are subject to the risk of cancellation of orders leading to a sharp reduction of sales and backlog.
 Further, those orders or forecasts may be for products that meet the customer's unique requirements so that those canceled orders would, in addition, result in an inventory of unsaleable products, resulting in potential inventory write-offs.
 As a result of lengthy manufacturing cycles for some of our products that are subject to these uncertainties, the amount of unsaleable product could be substantial.